 A contract asset is the right to consideration in exchange for goods or services transferred to the customer.
 If the Group performs by transferring goods or services to a customer before the customer pays consideration or before payment is due, a contract asset is recognized for the earned consideration that is conditional.

-The Group's consolidated contract asset totaled ₱9.49 million of March 31, 2020, an increase of ₱1.20 million from its previous level on December 31, 2019 at ₱8.29 million.
+The Group's consolidated contract asset totaling ₱5.00 million on December 31, 2020, increased by ₱2.36 million as of March 31, 2021, to ₱7.36 million.

 Other Current Assets